GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Useful comments
 Comments should be used as needed, and should follow the following guidelines:
-* Comments should add context not otherwise obvious from the code
+* Comments should add context not otherwise obvious from the code.
-* Comments should be readable and grammatically correct
+* Comments should be readable and grammatically correct.
-* For values that the user may wish to configure, provide links to documentation that lists available options (and when to use them)
+* For values that the user may wish to configure, provide links to documentation that lists available options (and when to use them).

 ### Authentication